uber/crumb/README.md

 ```

 Note that both extension examples are called `PluginsCompiler`.
 Each interface is fully
-interoperable with the other, so you could make one extension that implements both interfaces for
+interoperable with the other, so it's possible to make one extension that implements both interfaces for
 code sharing.

 ```java